WE MENTOR BUOYANCY CONTROL SKILLS & FROG KICK ....

 Exceptional buoyancy skills begin with a symbolic amputation of the hands.
 Hands can still be used to perform and complete other tasks....just don't use them for swimming.
 Hands are not swimming aids in SCUBA and when they are employed as such, the diver does not improve.
-People who, having been born without hands or arms, learn to dress themselves, are an example of what humans can do when they apply themselves.
+People born without hands or arms, who are able learn to dress themselves, are an example of what humans can do when they apply themselves.
+Learning to use your fins, rather than your fingers, to navigate underwater has to be easier than that!
 You can learn to dive "without sculling"!
 Make a commitment to dive without your hands.
 Force yourself to operate without all of those useless hand motions.
 All you are doing , when you scull, is telling everyone what you don’t know about buoyancy control.